OZZlE/Milestone-3-Cookbook/README.md

 - The recipes I used are from the wonderful cookbook [The Ultimate Bodybuilding Cookbook](https://www.amazon.com/Ultimate-Bodybuilding-Cookbook-High-Impact-Stronger/dp/162315765X).
 I highly recommend it.

-- Specials Thanks to the student slack channels, my mentor and stackoverflow.
+- Specials Thanks to the student slack channels, my mentor and stack overflow.

-## Mock ups
+## Mockups

 ![Home_Web](https://cook-book-application.herokuapp.com/static/img/mockups/Home_Web.png)